Dream Yoga or Lucid Dreaming – What Will You Choose?

-In the Tibetan culture, a qualified teacher passes this to his pupil as an “enlightening experience” where he shows him how what we perceive as the “real world” is just another wave arising in our consciousness like the dreams.
+In the Tibetan culture, a qualified teacher passes this to their pupil as an “enlightening experience” where he shows them how what we perceive as the “real world” is just another wave arising in our consciousness like the dreams.

-They also believe that when one dies he goes through a similar stage as dreaming, so this is also a preparation for a conscious death, wow that’s interesting, isn’t it?
+They also believe that when one dies they go through a similar stage as dreaming, so this is also a preparation for a conscious death, wow that’s interesting, isn’t it?
 Well, for me it really was an astonishing thing to know.

 What they basically do is that they first begin it just like the lucid dreaming process by remembering the dreams and becoming conscious while dreaming.
 Then gradually they learn to heighten their awareness to a level that they can be in a dreamless sleep and still be completely aware.